ThomasGysemans/BangerKing/README.md

 This way, the addition is done first, the division is done afterwards, and finally the code returns the result of the substraction.
 We read this tree in a "pre-order traversal" (préfixe in French ^^).

 The last step is the `Interpreter` that's responsible for actually executing these expressions.
 It will first take as input the ListNode instance that was produced by the Parser and recursively "visit" each node.
 When it visits an instance of "AddNode" for example, it will visit member "a" and make sure there was no error during this visit, and then it will visit member "b", and once again make sure there was no error, and finally it'll apply a certain behavior depending on the types of the addition members: between two integers, it will add them together, between an integer and a string, it will produce a new string, etc. Each visit produces a new value.
 Old values are deallocated as soon as possible.

+The tasks of the Lexer and the Parser are merged to make the process faster.
+Indeed, it's much better to read the tokens progressively and create the nodes while reading the file, instead of analyzing the whole file and create a list to then read the tokens from.
+This way, if there is a syntax error at the beginning of the file, the Parser will see it very fast, without having to read the entire file for no reason.

 ## Variables